wwu-mmll/gatenet/README.md

 Gating can be automated using a GateNet which was trained with gated samples.

 As shown in the [Tutorial](tutorials/custom_data.ipynb) GateNet can be trained with only 5 training samples.
-Since GateNet is implemented in PyTorch, training and prediction can be GPU-accelerated such that automated gating only takes seconds.
+Since it is implemented in PyTorch, training and prediction can be GPU-accelerated such that automated gating only takes seconds.
 These are the **results of the automated gating** (with only 5 training samples) on 15 unseen samples:

 ![results](data/autogates.png)